tombensve/About/README.md

 I wrote C code at the beginning, but became a consultant later and happend to be in a project using Java 1.0.
 Be glad if you missd that!
 But Java has gotten better and better over time.
 I am not in agreement with Oracles descicion to skip backwards compatibility from 12 and upp!
 I think that was stupid!
 So far no place I've been as a consultant have gone past Java 11!
-Java 12 is the first release that breaks compatibility.
 That says something IMHO.
 Java 6 was seen as a very good release.
 That is because it took 5 or 6 years until Java 7.
 That provided stability!

 My GitHub repos are partly for need, but mostly a place were I'm having fun!